In northwest London, lies the borough of Harrow — a fascinating place harbouring many secrets, and places well worth visiting.

 What a cheery sounding place.
 Grim's Dyke is a Best Western Hotel in Harrow Weald.
 So far, so ordinary.
 However, the building's history is fascinating.
 It was built between 1870 and 1872, and purchased in 1890 by one W. S. Gilbert.
 You may know him better as one half of operatic writing duo Gilbert and Sullivan (we can hear you humming The Pirates of Penzance already...).
 He kept quite a menagerie here, including bees, pigs, horses, monkeys and parrots.
 The cats and dogs of the house, meanwhile, dined with the family at mealtimes!

 Gilbert lived at the property until his tragic death in 1911.
 He had invited two local women out to his lake for swimming lessons.
 Ruby Vivian Preece found herself out of her depth, so Gilbert went out to save her.
 He managed to, but the exertion of saving her life cost him his own, dying of a heart attack brought on by the stress.

 After Gilbert's wife died in 1936, the house was acquired by Middlesex County Council and London County Council.
 They leased it to a local hospital, which turned the building into a rehab centre for tuberculosis sufferers.
 The building was some sort of secret base during the second world war, although we won't know quite what went on there until documents are declassified in the 2040s.

 Its stunning design and verdant scenery have made it an ideal filming location as well.
-Shows such as Doctor Who and Little Britain have been filmed there, as have films Sliding Doors and One Chance.
+Scenes from Doctor Who and Sliding Doors have been shot here, among others.

 Home to London's Zoroastrian population